 - A financial plan for the next three years

-If due diligence proceeds without a hitch, then you can finalize the sale with the help of a solicitor with expertise in business sales.
+If due diligence proceeds smoothly, you can finalize the sale using the support of a solicitor with business sales expertise.

 Although buyers may be able to pay all-cash at closing, they often want to structure a deal where the seller has left some portion of the price on the table, either in the form of a note or an earnout.

 An earnout is a mechanism to provide payment based on future performance.
-Acquirers like to suggest that, if the business is as it is represented, there should be no problem with this type of payout.
+If the business is represented realistically, there should be no problem with this type of payout.

-Listed below are some suggestions on how to bridge the price gap:
+Listed below are some suggestions on how to negotiate the price gap:

 Option to buy

-The seller will enjoy 30% of the profits plus a multiple of the earnings at the end of the period.
-The buyer will be able to complete the transaction in a two-step process, making the purchase easier to accomplish.
+The seller will enjoy 30% of the profits, plus a portion of earnings at the end of the period.
+The buyer will complete the transaction in a two-step process, making the purchase easier to accomplish.

 A royalty can be structured based on revenue, gross margins, EBIT, or EBITDA.
 This is usually easier to structure than an earnout.

 Certain assets, such as automobiles or non-business-related real estate, can be carved out of the sale to reduce the actual purchase price.

 Although these suggestions will not solve all the pricing gap problems, they may lead the participants in the necessary direction to resolve them.